stevedonovan/gentle-intro/2-structs-enums-lifetimes.md

 Note the `match` - we're pulling out a mutable reference to the box, if the `Option` is `Some`, and applying the `insert` method.
-Otherwise, we need to create a new `Node` for the left side and so forth.
+Otherwise, we need to create a new `Node` for the left side and so forth. `Box` is a _smart_ pointer; note that no 'unboxing' was needed to call `Node` methods on it!

 And here's the output tree: